-Surgery to open up the stricture is usually a very safe operation.
-Occasionally complications can arise because of the invasive nature of the procedure.
+Everything we do in life has risks.
+Surgery to remove a bladder tumour is usually a very safe operation.
+Occasionally complications can arise because of the procedures invasive nature.

 The general risks of surgery include problems with:

-- o breathing (for example, a chest infection); - the heart (for example, abnormal rhythm or, occasionally, a heart attack); and - \circ blood clots (for example, in the legs or occasionally in the lung). - o Stroke - o Death
+- Breathing (for example, a chest infection); - The heart (for example, abnormal rhythm or, occasionally, a heart attack); and - Blood clots (for example, in the legs or occasionally in the lung). - Stroke - Death

-Those specifically related to Optical Urethrotomy include:
+Those specifically related to TURBT include problems with:

-- Common risks (Greater than 1 in 10): - Mild burning or bleeding on passing urine for a short period after the operation. - Recurrence of the stricture.
-For this reason, you may be taught to self-dilate the stricture with a catheter.
-If the doctor feels this is a suitable treatment you may be taught before leaving hospital. - No guarantee of stricture cured by this operation alone. - Occasional risks (Between 1 in 10 and 1 in 50): - Infection or abscess of the bladder or urethra requiring antibiotics - Damage to urethra or false passage requiring further surgery or suprapubic catheter insertion - Permission for telescopic removal or biopsy of any bladder abnormality or stone, if found - ➢ Rare risks (Less than 1 in 50): - Delayed bleeding requiring removal of clots or further surgery. - Damage to the drainage tubes from the kidneys (ureters) requiring additional therapy. - Injury to the urethra causing delayed scar formation - Perforation of the bladder requiring a temporary catheter or open surgery repair. - Decrease in the quality of erections - Penile bending on erection due to formation of scar tissue - Hospital-acquired infection - Colonisation with MRSA (0.9% 1 in 110). - MRSA bloodstream infection (0.02% 1 in 5000). - Clostridium difficile bowel infection (0.01% 1 in 10,000).
+Common (greater than 1 in 10):

+- Mild burning or bleeding on passing urine for a short period after the operation once the catheter has been removed. - Need for additional treatments to bladder to prevent later recurrences of tumour.

+o Occasional (between 1 in 10 and 1 in 50):

+- Infection of the bladder requiring antibiotics. - No guarantee of a cancer cure by this operation alone. - Recurrences of bladder tumour and/or incomplete removal.

+o Rare risks of the operation are (less than 1 in 50%):

+- Delayed bleeding requiring removal of clots or further surgery. - Damage to the drainage tubes from the kidneys (ureters) requiring additional therapy. - Injury to the urethra causing delayed scar formation - Perforation of the bladder requiring a temporary catheter or open surgery repair.

+o Hospital-acquired infection

+- Colonisation with MRSA (0.9% 1 in 110). - MRSA bloodstream infection (0.02% 1 in 5000). - Clostridium difficile bowel infection (0.01% 1 in 10,000).

+The rates for hospital-acquired infection may be greater in high-risk patients, for example those patients

+- With long-term drainage tubes. - ❖ Who have had their bladder removed due to cancer. - Who have had a long stay in hospital. - Who have been admitted to hospital many times.

-The rates for hospital-acquired infection may be greater in high-risk patients, for example those patients heart, chest or other medical conditions such as diabetes or kidney failure.
+Most people will not experience any serious complications from their surgery.
+The risks increase for elderly people, those who are overweight and people who already have heart, chest or other medical conditions such as diabetes or kidney failure.
 As with all surgery, there is a risk that you may die.

-- with long-term drainage tubes; - who have had their bladder removed due to cancer; - who have had a long stay in hospital; or - who have been admitted to hospital many times.

-Most people will not experience any serious complications from their surgery.
-The risks increase for elderly people, those who are overweight and people who already have